 Alternatively, for Trinity College, there is a secret entrance to see the colleges by entering through the small gate on Trinity Lane which doesn’t charge admission.

-If you do decide to visit the colleges during your Cambridge day trip, please be mindful that these are people’s homes and be respectful.
+If you do decide to visit the colleges during your day trip to Cambridge, please be mindful that these are people’s homes and be respectful.
 Also during exam season, the colleges are closed to visitors so please respect that and don’t sneak into the colleges!

 Go Punting

-One of the most popular tourist activities during a Cambridge day trip is to go punting along the River Cam.
+One of the most popular tourist activities is to go punting along the River Cam.
 The cheapest option to go punting is to share a boat with a number of tourists.
 You can also rent your own boat if you have the budget

 If both these options sound too expensive, follow the lead of local students who sit along the banks of the River Cam and enjoy watching all of the tourists and amateurs who may not be the most adept at this activity.